Getting More Out of Claude Code (2) — Plugins, MCP, and IDE Integration

 ScopeDescription

-Install for youAvailable in all your projects (user)
+Install for youUse across all projects (user)

-Install for this projectShared with project collaborators (project)
+Install for this projectThis project only, shared with team (project)

-1.4 Converting existing config to a plugin
+1.4 Converting Existing Config to a Plugin

 mkdir -p my-plugin/.claude-plugin